WhitakerLab/WhitakerLabProjectManagement/Yini-He/abstracts_bios_2019.md

 **Date**: 12 & 13 September 2019

 **Application**: I believe ABC2019 comprises very interesting sessions including ‘Reinforcement Learning’, ‘Vision’ ‘Mental Health’ and ‘Neuroethics of AI’.
-All of them are the cutting-edge and interdisciplinary topic.
+All of them are the cutting-edge and interdisciplinary topics.
 I have some reasons why I want to attend in this conference.
 Firstly, I am interested in 'Dopamine and reward systems'.
 I think reward drive us to do a lot of things.